UpdraftFund/.github/profile/README.md

 Ideas with the most support rise to the top and receive more views from the public and solution providers (drafters).

-### Support solutions
+### Fund solutions

-Drafters propose solutions to ideas and optionally stake their own funds that their solutions will reach their support goals.
+Drafters propose solutions to ideas and optionally stake their own funds that their solutions will reach their funding goals.

-If a solution doesn't reach its support goal, funders receive a refund from the solution fund plus a portion of the drafter's stake.
+If a solution doesn't reach its funding goal, funders receive a refund from the solution fund plus a portion of the drafter's stake.
 If the solution reaches its goal, congratulations!--you helped build something that will make the world better.

-You also earn money from any support that comes after yours.
-A drafter can continue to receive support and add more goals while early funders continue to earn.
+You also earn money from any funding that comes after yours.
+A drafter can continue to receive funding and add more goals while early funders continue to earn.

 Funding flow diagram ([Link to larger version with explanations](https://hackmd.io/VAIblnwwRwCUA1bkUEli8A))
 ![updraft-funding-flow](https://github.com/UpdraftFund/.github/raw/main/profile/updraft-funding-flow.png)